 Where to begin … Dad was born at home to Forrest and Doris Hostetler on July 9, 1930, here in Lebanon, where he grew up with his parents and older sister, Shirley.
 In high school, Don played basketball and football.
 He was a center in football, but he felt that he was a much better basketball player.
 He graduated from Lebanon High School in 1948.

-To send flowers in memory of Donald Thomas Hostetler, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Donald Thomas Hostetler, please visit our Heartfelt Sympathies Store.

 Don worked various summer jobs growing up, one was logging with his dad using horses during the summer of his 14th year.
 Evidently, Don got himself into trouble when he got his leg caught in a chain, and that was it for logging, his Dad sent him home and did not allow him to return.
 The next summer Don worked for the forest service fighting fires and building and maintaining trails in the Fish Lake and Detroit areas.

 In 1948, Don joined the Navy, and became a third-class radar radio operator.
 He served in the Atlantic fleet, originally aboard the USS Macon (CA-132), and later on the USS Myles C. Fox (DD-829).
 During this time, Don did three different 6-month tours in the Mediterranean, in Turkey, France, and Italy, and as well Switzerland.
 When asked, he said he liked France the best.
 He recently told his family that his favorite job while in the Navy was shuttling the ship’s captains around on land, which allowed him to see some of Europe.
 Don played basketball while in the Navy; although, he said he often played the role of benchwarmer.